godaddy/react-safe-src-doc-iframe/README.md

 # React Safe Srcdoc Iframe

 > A component which applies guards to srcdoc iframes in order to provide a predictable and safe experience to the user.
-Compliments the `sandbox` native iframe attribute.
+Complements the `sandbox` native iframe attribute.

 <p align="center">
   <img src="assets/react-safe-src-doc-iframe-logo.png" width="300"/>